315+ Telescopes Ranked

 Not Recommended Telescope

 The Celestron PowerSeeker 50AZ is useless and should be avoided.
+I do not recommend the Powerseeker 50AZ to anyone, beginner or experienced.
 It’s hard to get a quality scope at all this cheap, let alone one mounted on a tripod, but the 50AZ is actually worse than nothing and will likely turn you off to the hobby in the future if you choose to buy it.

 The Optical Tube Overview